taiyu-zhu/StepFinder/README.md

 # StepFinder: A Temporal Semantic Framework for Failure Attribution in Multi-Agent Systems

-> KDD 2026

 ## Overview

 StepFinder is a lightweight framework for step-level failure attribution in LLM-based multi-agent systems (MAS).
 It encodes execution logs into temporal semantic sequences and applies a parameter-efficient combination of temporal modeling and attention modules to identify the root cause step.

 ## Requirements

+Python 3.10 or higher is required.
 To install requirements:

 ```bash
 pip install -r requirements.txt